 3) The students will learn basic Western Eclectic, Chinese, Ayurvedic methods of dis-ease recognition and treatment of imbalances.

 4) The students will understand allopathic diagnosis, how to look at lab results and how to apply modern data to holistic therapies.

-5) The students will know how to make their own herbal medicines, create a formulary, and how to create individual treatment plans (including herbs, nutrition, and lifestyle changes)for their family and clients.
+5) The students will know how to make their own herbal medicines, how to create a formulary, and how to create individual treatment plans for their family and clients.

 6) The students will know how to read research and be able to take that knowledge and use it in their practice.